 Criminal Defense in Manatee County

 The criminal defense attorneys at Sammis Law Firm represent those facing felony and misdemeanor charges prosecuted at the Manatee County Judicial Center in Bradenton, FL.
-We are familiar with the tactics used by law enforcement officers in Manatee County, FL, including:
+We are familiar with the tactics used by law enforcement officers in Manatee County, FL, with the following agencies:

 - Manatee County Sheriff’s Office